pivotal/docs-tap/scc/azure.hbs.md

 To properly contruct the write path, the template parameter `gitops_server_kind` must be configured as `azure`.
 Configure `gitops_server_kind`:

-- Use the `gitops.pull-request.server-kind` tap-value during the Out of the Box Supply Chains package installation
+- Use the `gitops.pull_request.server_kind` tap-value during the Out of the Box Supply Chains package installation
 - or configure`gitops_server_kind` as a workload parameter

-> **Note** Even if the commit strategy is not pull-request, such as direct commits, to use an Azure DevOps repository either the tap value `gitops.pull-request.server-kind` or the workload parameter `gitops_server_kind` must be configured to `azure`.
+> **Note** Even if the commit strategy is not pull-request, such as direct commits, to use an Azure DevOps repository either the tap value `gitops.pull_request.server_kind` or the workload parameter `gitops_server_kind` must be configured to `azure`.

 For information about configuring the GitOps write operations, see